14 Aug 9 STRATEGIES TO CREATE 21ST CENTURY SCHOOLS

 Most educators believe that you don’t really learn something until you do it and that learning should result in action.
 Well I was given a white canvas to start a brand new K-12 school as a huge learning opportunity and I have learnt so much more by doing.

-Tomorrow we are commencing our first school year with new teachers and students from Early Years to Year 6 and we are enrolling students for our secondary school to open next year.
-Yes it has been challenging but a huge learning opportunity too.
+The school opened in 2017 with new teachers and students from Early Years to Year 6 and we were enrolling students for our secondary school to open in 2018.
+Yes it was challenging but a huge learning opportunity too.

-So I thought I’d share with you the most valuable strategies that I’ve learnt so far!
+So I thought I’d share with you the most valuable strategies that I’ve learnt in creating a truly contemporary school.

 - Adopt an Entrepreneurial Mindset.
 To be honest with you I’m a huge advocate of Professor Yong Zhao.
 I love his thinking and I love the way he challenges educators to think using an entrepreneurial mindset.
 In fact, I resigned from my headship of a 4-program IB school in 2014 to design my own start-up so I could learn more about being entrepreneur.
 Most tasks I have undertaken to get the new school up and running have been accomplished by applying my new entrepreneurial mindset; for example, curriculum design, developing teacher profiles and recruiting, purchasing resources, marketing, creating our reputation, product quality, customer relations, public relations, community collaborations and connections, professional development for teachers.
 All these areas have enormous entrepreneurial opportunities to be explored by schools to empower teachers and students to grow and develop.
 You don’t need a PhD or international education masters degree to get started – just the right attitude!